puppetlabs/semantic_puppet/README.md

 For sparse, but accurate documentation, please see the docs directory.

-Note that this is a 0 release version, and things can change.
-Expect that the version and version range code to stay relatively stable, but the module dependency code is expected to change.

 This library is used by a number of Puppet Labs projects, including [Puppet](https://github.com/puppetlabs/puppet) and [r10k](https://github.com/puppetlabs/r10k).